MlleFabulous/DA387ALaborationer/README.md

 #33 Struggle with Navigation drawer, Android studio has a new way of generating Navigation drawers but no documentation about it and there are no tutorials.

 #34 Replaced Navigation drawer with an old Navigation drawer from an old project.

+#35 Worked on making the CurrentSessionFragment to work and start the same service on different occations.
+Deleted many unused files and added the pictures I will need for the Navigation drawer and other implementations in the future for P4Pathfinder.